JasonMize/jasonmize.github.io/_posts/2017-04-01-djang-react-redux-setup-(technical-walkthrough).md

 [Dj-Database-Url](https://pypi.python.org/pypi/dj-database-url/ "dj-database-url"): This simplifies database configuration, making it a url instead of separate configuration parameters.

-$  `pip install gunicorn` [Gunicorn](http://docs.gunicorn.org/en/stable/ "Gunicorn"): My impression is that Gunicorn acts like a lightweight version of Apache for local development.
-An http server.
+$  `pip install gunicorn` [Gunicorn](http://docs.gunicorn.org/en/stable/ "Gunicorn"): Gunicorn is a wsgi (web server gateway interface) for Django.
+It runs python processes for the Django apps.
+Basically an app server behind the web server.

 $  `pip install python-decouple` [Python-Decouple](https://pypi.python.org/pypi/python-decouple/ "Python-Decouple"): This package lets you set environment variables in a .env file so your configuration parameters are easily accessible.